Ebola and CDC obfuscation

 Since the news broke of the Ebola patients' wastes flowing directly into the public sewage system, many people are not this confident.

-Even professional medical-waste handing companies are concerned about how to handle the wastes as this article titled Concerns Arise Over Disposal of Bodily Fluids reveals.
+Even professional medical-waste handing companies are concerned about how to handle the wastes as this article at inquisitr.com titled Texas Ebola: New Concerns Arise Over Disposal of Bodily Fluids reveals.

 "When Emory University Hospital in Atlanta was preparing to care for two U.S. missionaries infected with Ebola in West Africa in its high-security bio-containment unit, their waste hauler, Stericycle , initially refused to handle it.
 Bags of Ebola waste quickly began piling up until the hospital worked out the issues with the help of the U.S. Centers for Disease Control and Prevention."